CosmosContracts/mainnet/README.md

 ```

 a file named `cosmoshub3.json` will be generated containing the state of Cosmos Hub on block before the stargate upgrade.

+If you don't have a synced node, you can download the export from here [cosmoshub_3_genesis_export.zip](https://gateway.pinata.cloud/ipfs/QmWmFUDFKWfn36De4mTxTJK493EeCE9nh4EtTWt4sUgkp7)

 ### Generate balances snapshot